conqueror23/upguard-home-test-bolong/README.md

 # upguard-home-test

-This Repo is for upguard take home test
+This repository contains the UpGuard take-home test.
-The main platform used to develop this project is n8n.io
+The project was primarily developed using the n8n.io platform

 Domain : https://bolongwang.app.n8n.cloud